-A teaching room in College will be available, and residential accommodation in College may be available during the period of probation.
+A teaching room in College will be available, and residential accommodation in College may be available for a period (any residential accommodation provided is subject to HMRC rules, and will generally be considered a taxable benefit).

-The taxable and pensionable housing allowance is paid to Tutorial Fellows who do not live in College.
+A taxable and pensionable housing allowance, currently £12,252 per annum, is paid to Tutorial Fellows who do not live in College, provided they reside within 25 miles of Oxford and meet the relevant criteria regarding fulfilment of duties.